-LOWER MERION TOWNSHIP, Pa. - A funeral was held on Saturday for a Montgomery County firefighter who police say was killed by a drunk driver while he was aiding a two-car crash on the Schuylkill Expressway over the weekend.
+LOWER MERION TOWNSHIP, Pa. - A funeral was held on Saturday for a Montgomery County firefighter who police say was killed by a driver while he was aiding a two-car crash on the Schuylkill Expressway over the weekend.

 Tom Royds was laid to rest in Lower Merion Township where he had served as a firefighter.